Following system colour scheme Selected dark colour scheme Selected light colour scheme

 ...

-For tools that behave like this (rather than raising an error), if an extra is recognized as invalid in a dependency specification, it should be ignored and treated as if the user has not passed an explicit extra.
-If none of the provided extras are valid, default extras should be installed.
+For tools that behave like this (rather than raising an error), if an extra is recognized as invalid in a dependency specification, it should be ignored, and if all specified extras are invalid, then this should be considered equivalent to package[] (rather than package) and not install any default extras.

 Examples